Additive Schwarz methods for serendipity elements: Developing iterative methods

 \subsection{Patch smoothers}

-We let $\{\mathbf{v}_i\}_{i=1}^N$ denote the set of interior vertices of the mesh and let $\mathcal{T}_h^i$ denote the set of mesh cells of which $\mathbf{v}_i$ is a member of the closure.
+We let $\{\mathbf{v}_i\}_{i=1}^N$ denote the set of interior vertices of the mesh, i.e. those vertices that do not belong to any boundary edges of the mesh, and let $\Omega^i$ denote the set of mesh cells of which $\mathbf{v}_i$ is a member of the closure.
 Typically, this will consist of a patch of 4 rectangles in 2D or 8 boxes in 3D (see \cref{fig:patches}).